malsaeedi/2D_Drawing_to_CO2_CELL_DEVS_Model/README.md

 TOOL DESCRIPTION:##################################################################

-Is a tool to simply draw a 2d floorplan and convert it to a 2d/3d JSON scenario model.
+Is a tool to quickly draw a 2d floorplan and convert it to a 2d/3d JSON scenario model.

 TOOL FUNCTIONALITIES:##############################################################